edkrueger/eco395m-2022-fall/projects/midterm-project.md

 # Midterm Project

-You’ll work in self assigned groups with 5-7 members.
+You’ll work in self assigned groups with 3-5 members.
 You’ll select a dataset or create a dataset by combining other datasets.
 Unless you come to me for a specific exemption, don't use only a Kaggle dataset, similarly clean data or a toy dataset.
 Then you’ll perform an analysis on that dataset.
 You’ll use a public GitHub repository to organize, record and document your work and your findings.
 This project will become part of your portfolio – it's public, so you are welcome and encouraged to share it when you are done.
 You’ll present your work to the class.

 ## The Report in README.md - (30 points)

 The report should cover your data source and your analysis.

+Requirements for reporting about the data:
+* Source(s) of dataset(s) must be clearly documented
+* Data collection methods must be understood and clearly documented.
+You should read and summarize the documentation of the data, make sure that you understand and document all columns/features that are relevant to your analysis.
+You should understand and summarize what isn’t in the data too.
+* Limitations of the data must be clearly outlined
+* A discussion of extensions of data that would be required to improve the analysis should be included

 Requirements for reporting your analysis:
 * The goal of the analysis is must be clearly articulated